GaborFicsor/steezy-spatula/README.md

 </details>

-If the user hasn't created any recipes yet, the table on the "My Recipes" page will be empty.
-In this case, a friendly message is displayed saying, "You haven't added anything yet!
-Share your recipes with us here" The word 'here' at the end is a hyperlink to the recipe creation form
+If the user has not created any recipes yet, instead of a table a text is shown saying, 'Looks like you haven't added anything just yet!
+Share your recipes with us here', the word 'here' at the end serves as a hyperlink to the recipe creation page.

 <details>
   <summary>image of my saved recipes</summary>